-The Campbell was originally bred by Mrs Adele Campbell in Uley, Gloucester, England.
+The Campbell was originally bred by Mrs. Adele Campbell in Uley, Gloucester, England.
 The breed was first shown in 1898.
-Mrs Campbell had mated her Mallard and Pencilled Runner to create a Khaki coloured duck.
+Mrs. Campbell had mated her Mallard and Pencilled Runner to create a Khaki colored duck.

 Latest Reviews For Campbells (5 of 15)

 Breeder Clubs for Campbells

 British Waterfowl Association